BasilNjoga/100daysofcode/README.md

 as many projects as i can to get a firm grip of this before i dive into java script.
 ** i know  im still going to finish cs50 **.

+### Day Fourteen.
+ive made some progress today, i spent most of the day doing a project on frontend mentor, ive finished on some cs50 class ive been procrastinating on hopefully i can finish problem set two and keep moving forward
+#### Comments
+Ive had to give up a lot of my social media its simply wasting so much of my time and the anxiety is just an added burden,im hoping to study more and to get better at my computer engineering hardware as well. :-)